A SHORT HISTORY OF FINLAND

 However in 1910 the Tsar severely restricted the power of the Finnish legislature.
 He declared that he had the power to pass laws for Finland if its effects are not limited to the internal affairs of that region.

 In October 1918 a German Prince, Charles Frederick of Hesse was made king of Finland.
-However his reign was extremely short.
+However, his reign was extremely short.
 After Germany signed the armistice on 11 November 1918 Mannerheim was made regent.
-Shortly afterwards, in 1919 Finland gained a new constitution.
-In July 1919 Finlands first president K J Stahlberg replaced Mannerheim.
+Shortly afterward, in 1919 Finland gained a new constitution.
+In July 1919 Finland's first president K J Stahlberg replaced Mannerheim.
 Finland became a republic.

 The Winter War began on 30 November 1939.
 The Finns were heavily outnumbered but they fought bravely.
-The Russians invaded north of Lake Lagoda but they were defeated at Tolvajari and Suomussalmi.
-Meanwhile along the Karelian Isthmus Finland was protected by the Mannerheim line, a network of forts and concrete bunkers and trenches.
+The Russians invaded Finland north of Lake Ladoga but they were defeated at Tolvajari and Suomussalmi.
+Meanwhile along the Karelian Isthmus Finland was protected by the Mannerheim Line, a network of forts and concrete bunkers and trenches.
 The Russians tried to break through but the Finns held them up for several weeks.

 However on 14th February 1940 the Russians penetrated the Mannerheim line and Finland was forced to seek peace.
 The war ended with the Treaty of Moscow on 12 March 1940.
-Afterwards Finland was forced to surrender the southeast including the city of Viipuri (Vyborg) and more territory north of Lake Lagoda.
+Afterward, Finland was forced to surrender the southeast including the city of Viipuri (Vyborg) and more territory north of Lake Ladoga.
 About 22,000 Finns died in the Winter War.

 In June 1941 Finland joined with Germany in attacking Russia.
 The Finns called it the Continuation War.
 The Finns quickly recaptured their territory.
-However in December 1941 Britain declared war on Finland and after the German defeat at Stalingrad in 1943 the Finns realised they must leave the war.
+However, in December 1941 Britain declared war on Finland and after the German defeat at Stalingrad in 1943 the Finns realized they must leave the war.

 With the collapse of the Soviet Union in 1991 the treaty of 1947 was replaced by a new treaty in 1992 in which both sides agreed to settle their differences in a friendly manner.

-There were about 450,000 refugees from the territory taken by the Russians, which added to the strain on Finlands economy.
-However Finland slowly recovered from the war.
-By the early 1970s the Finnish economy was booming.
-However in the late 1970s it declined.
-In the mid and late 1980s Finland enjoyed rapid economic growth but it ended with recession in the early 1990s.
+There were about 450,000 refugees from the territory taken by the Russians, which added to the strain on Finland's economy.
+However, Finland slowly recovered from the war.
+By the early 1970s, the Finnish economy was booming.
+However, in the late 1970s, it declined.
+In the mid and late 1980s, Finland enjoyed rapid economic growth but it ended with a recession in the early 1990s.
 There was mass unemployment.
-However at the end of the century Finland recovered and it is now a prosperous country.
+However, at the end of the century Finland recovered.

 A timeline of Finland